alexmaclean23/AutoScan/README.md

 # AutoScan
-A fully automated Nmap script that accepts user input and scans a designated target with the specifications provided.
-Works with all scan types and most prominent switches to take the monotony out of running Nmap manually.
+A fully-automated penetration testing script that accepts user input and scans the designated target(s) with the specifications provided.
+Integrates Nmap, WhoIs, TheHarvester, Nikto, Dirb, SearchSploit, and Google, with more tools / options to come.
+Designed to take the monotony out of scanning and enumeration, without compromising the use of industry-standard tools.
+Please use AutoScan legally and responsibly.